MislavJaksic/Knowledge-Repository/Databases/MongoDB/README.md

 ## [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/)

-Can import data in extended JSON, CSV or TSC format, UTF-8 encoding.
+Mongo can import data in extended JSON, CSV or TSC format if it is UTF-8 encoded.
 Use from the command line.

 ```